cwcowell/cwcowell.github.io/about.md

 ## Technical Background

-My interest with computers and programming started at age twelve, when I coded in BASIC and assembly language and beta tested Apple II text adventures.
+My interest in computers and programming started at age twelve, when I coded in BASIC and assembly language and beta tested Apple II text adventures.

 After studying computer science at Harvard, I worked for eighteen years as a developer and test automator at large and small software and consulting companies.
 Each of those roles included training and mentoring responsibilities, which were the best parts of my job.